 You can use llvm-nm

-to see which symbols are defined in each bitcode file.
+to see which symbols are defined in each object file.

-One solution is to use the dynamic-linking approach described above.
+One solution is to use dynamic-linking.
 This ensures that libraries are linked only once, in the final build stage.